Mary Tyler Moore: Personal life

+Relationships and family

+Moore had a difficult relationship with her parents, and by her own choice, spent long periods of her adolescence being raised by her grandmother and an aunt.

+“My problems with my parents were basically communications problems ...
+I believe they did the best they could at the time in raising me.
+I didn’t see it, and I wanted to live elsewhere.
+Sure, I think I was being a rotten kid, but there were parts of what they did in raising me that were a little rotten, too.”

-At age 18 in 1955, Moore married her next-door neighbor, 28-year-old cranberry juice salesman Richard Meeker, and within six weeks she was pregnant with her only child, Richard Carleton Meeker Jr., born on July 3, 1956.
+At age 18 in 1955, Moore married her next-door neighbor, 28-year-old cranberry juice salesman Richard Meeker.
+Within six weeks she was pregnant with her only child, Richard Carleton Meeker Jr., born on July 3, 1956.
 Meeker and Moore divorced in 1962.
 Later that year, Moore married Grant Tinker, a CBS executive and later chairman of NBC, and in 1969 they formed the television production company MTM Enterprises, which created and produced the company's first television series, The Mary Tyler Moore Show.
-After a 1973 breakup and patch-up, Moore and Tinker announced a permanent separation in 1979 and divorced two years later.
-In the early 1980s, Moore dated Steve Martin and Warren Beatty.
+The two broke up temporarily in 1973; around the same time, son Richie, then 17, moved out of his mother's house and into his father's.
+Moore and her son would be largely estranged for the next several years.
+Moore and Tinker got back together later in 1973, but announced a permanent separation in 1979 and divorced two years later.

+Moore had re-established contact with her son, Richard, by mid-1980.
+However, on October 14, 1980, Richard died of an accidental gunshot to the head while handling a small, .410 shotgun.
+He was 24 years old.
+The same model shotgun was later taken off the market because of its "hair trigger".
+Three and a half weeks earlier, Ordinary People had been released, in which Moore played a mother who was grieving over the accidental death of her son.

+In the early 1980s, Moore dated first Steve Martin and later Warren Beatty.
 Another relationship, with Michael Lindsay-Hogg, ended when she wanted to be exclusive and he did not.

-On October 14, 1980, Moore's son Richard died of an accidental gunshot to the head while handling a small .410 shotgun.
-He was 24 years old.
-The same model was later taken off the market because of its "hair trigger".
-Three and a half weeks earlier, Ordinary People had been released where she played a mother who was grieving over the accidental death of her son.

-A 47-year-old Moore married 29-year-old cardiologist Robert Levine on November 23, 1983, at the Pierre Hotel in New York City.
-They met in 1982 when he treated Moore's mother in New York City on a weekend house call, after Moore and her mother returned from a visit to the Vatican where they had a personal audience with Pope John Paul II.
-Moore and Levine remained married for 34 years until her death in 2017.
+A 47-year-old Moore married 29-year-old cardiologist Robert Levine on November 23, 1983, at the Pierre Hotel in New York.
+They met in 1982, when he treated Moore's mother in New York on a weekend house call; Moore and her mother had just returned from a visit to Vatican City, where they'd had a personal audience with Pope John Paul II.
+Moore and Levine remained married for 34 years, until her death in 2017.